 Ross Smyth-Kirk was a founding Director of the former leading investment management company, Clayton Robard Management Limited and has had extensive experience over a number of years in investment management including a close involvement with the minerals and mining sectors.
-He has been a Director of a number of companies over the past 39 years in Australia and the United Kingdom.
-Mr Smyth-Kirk was previously Chairman of the Australian Jockey Club Limited and retired in May 2013 as a Director of Argent Minerals Limited.
-Mr Smyth-Kirk is Chairman of Kingsgate's wholly owned subsidiary, Akara Resources Public Company Limited.
+He has been a Director of a number of companies over the past 42 years in Australia and the United Kingdom.
+Mr Smyth-Kirk is a former Chairman of the Australian Jockey Club Limited.
+He is Chairman of Kingsgate's wholly owned subsidiary, Akara Resources Public Company Limited.